+'''

 f(a=2, b=3)

+'''

-then the JavaScript function receives one argument which is a JavaScript object $\{a : 2, b : 3\}$ .
+then the JavaScript function receives one argument which is a JavaScript object {a : 2, b : 3}.

-When a JavaScript function is called, and it returns anything but a promise, if the result is a PyProxy it is destroyed.
-Also, any arguments that are PyProxies that were created in the process of argument conversion are also destroyed.
-If the PyProxy was created in Python using create\proxy() it is not destroyed.
+When a JavaScript function is called, if the return value not a Promise, a Generator, or an AsyncGenerator, any arguments that are PyProxies that were created in the process of argument conversion are also destroyed.
+If the result is a PyProxy it is also destroyed.